-Not every audience is ready to hear what you have to say but say it anyway if you believe in your message.
+Not every audience member is ready to hear what you have to say but say it anyway if you believe in your message.
 Sometimes a little resistance is good.
 It forces you to work on your delivery and thought process.
 It also means you may be challenging conventional wisdom and forcing people to get outside of their comfort zone.
-A leader’s job is not to make everyone happy or validate individual misconceptions but rather to put a spotlight on the truth as he/she sees it.
-Conflict and misunderstanding are part of life, but when managed properly they can lead to deeper agreement, greater commitment and better results.
+A leader’s job is not to make everyone happy or validate individual misconceptions but to put a spotlight on the truth as he/she sees it.
+Conflict and misunderstanding are part of life, but when managed properly they can lead to a deeper agreement, greater commitment, and better results.
 Never fall into the trap of telling people what they want to hear unless it also aligns with what they need to hear.

-Courage is a prerequisite to accomplishing great things.
+Courage is a prerequisite to accomplishing remarkable things.
 Understandably, it can be uncomfortable at times.
 Being willing to step out on the ledge and deal with reality is not always easy but important if you want to lead people.
 I’ve always felt that the best leaders avoid going through the motions and checking off boxes just to say they got something done.
 Because they are driven by the right intentions and genuinely care about results, they will do the heavy lifting necessary to get there.
 A major part of this burden often involves communication.

 - The Need For Courage (capacity-building.com)

 - Courage Always Beats The Alternative (capacity-building.com)

 - Keeping it real – authenticity in action (icecreates.com)

 - Building Trust: How to Communicate with Integrity (youngentrepreneur.com)

 - Communication, Perspectives, and Misunderstanding – Lucas (lucas2012infos.wordpress.com)

 - “Say What?” – The Inherent Transparency of the Social Media Age (thebuzzmaker.wordpress.com)